RIKEN-RCCS/lens3/doc/design.md

         Only the own process can rewrite (the entry related to Access Key ID).
         Check again (MinIO Address Table only).

-      --Check if the Zone ID entry is registered in the MinIO Address Table.
+      --Check if the Pool ID entry is registered in the MinIO Address Table.
         --No problem if it is not registered in the MinIO Address Table.
         --MinIO is stopped.
         --If "does not start" and NOT "initialization is required", goto 13;